pamu/java-design-patterns/README.md

 ```

-## Scala to the rescue
+### Scala to the rescue

-Scala provides `Object` key word to create a singleton object and cuts lot of complexity and errors
+Scala provides `Object` keyword to create a singleton object and cuts lot of complexity and errors

 ```scala